Skip to content

 Let's review the core points of this chapter:

-• An array name decays into a pointer to its first element in most expressions, losing its length information once decayed
+• In most expressions, an array name decays into a pointer to its first element, losing length information in the process.

-• Pointer addition and subtraction step by the size of the pointed-to type; p + 1 actually moves sizeof(*p) bytes
+• Pointer arithmetic steps by the size of the pointed-to type; p + 1 actually moves sizeof(*p) bytes.

-• Two pointers pointing to the same array can be subtracted, and the result is the number of elements between them
+• Two pointers pointing to the same array can be subtracted, yielding the number of elements between them.

-• The [] operator is essentially syntactic sugar for *(p + n), which also explains why sizeof fails after an array is passed as a parameter
+• The [] operator is essentially syntactic sugar for *(p + n), which explains why sizeof fails on array parameters.

-• A C-style string is a char array terminated by '\0', and traversing with a pointer until '\0' marks the end of the string
+• A C-style string is a char array terminated by '\0'; traversing until '\0' signifies the end of the string.

-• For daily array traversal, prefer range-for; use pointer traversal for scenarios requiring fine-grained control
+• Prefer range-based for loops for daily array traversal; use pointer traversal when fine-grained control is needed.

-Modifying a string literal s[0] = 'H'Literals reside in the read-only segment; writing triggers a segmentation faultUse char s[] to copy to the stack before modifying
+Modifying a string literal s[0] = 'H'Literals reside in read-only memory; writing triggers a segmentation faultUse char s[] to copy to the stack before modifying

 Exercises